Frequently Asked Questions

 |99 and up||00|

-For senior and younger skaters the categories are based on those used by KNSB, the Dutch federation.
+For senior and younger skaters, the categories are based on the skater's age at the start of the season (1 July).
 The Masters age categories reflect the IMSSC definition of racing age as being the age reached at any point during the season (1 July - 30 June of the next year).

 Since the age categories are calculated from a skater's date of birth, it is not possible to compute them if that information is not in the database.
 In those cases the category will be a question mark (M? or L?).